 If you have citizenship in a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are NOT required to pay application or tuition fees.

 Non - EU citizens

-Strategic Communication is a programme designed for students with different subject backgrounds within the wide field of communication.
-Bringing together different skills, students develop a critical understanding of, and competence to, implement, strategic communication.
+The Master’s Programme Strategic Communication is designed for students with a variety of subject backgrounds within the wide field of communication and focuses on critically understanding and implementing strategic communication and the competences needed to implement it.
 By strategic communication we refer to professional communication aimed at satisfying long-term organisational and community goals.